yyojo/systemverilog/README.md

 * Properties are asserted as concurrent statement - usually in a module of interface
 * Also legal inside an always or initial block - strong recommendation not to do this

+Test expression is evaluated at clock edges based on values in sampled variables Sampling of variables is done in the preponed region and evaluation of the expression is done in the observed region of the simulation scheduler.
+It can be placed in a procedural, module, interface, or program block It can be used in both dynamic and formal verification techniques

 ```sv
 module mod (input logic clk, output logic en1, en2);